Ashok0/EnderalVREssentials/README.md

 [**SkyVRaan - Shimmering VR Waters v1.0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.
 - Requires patching with Synthesis.

+[**Destructible Bottles Extended v1.5**](https://www.nexusmods.com/skyrim/mods/26017?tab=files): Hit the bottle and smash it in pieces!
+Lateset version 1.5 includes also some glazed pottery items such as pots, jugs, plates and bowls.
+- LE mod.
+Converted to Form 44 (SE) by opening and resaving ESP file in Creation Engine.

+[**Alternative Smashing Glass Sounds v1.0**](https://www.nexusmods.com/skyrim/mods/26017?tab=files): Alternative HQ glass sounds thanks to rolloLG.

 [**Myths and Legends VI - The Forgotten One v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/25?tab=files): Adds a new Myths and Legends book, a new dungeon, and a completely new creature with unique mechanics.